nullivex/ah-wiki/API-Methods.md

 ## Log

-### api.log(original_message, styles)
-- original_message is a string
+### api.log(message, severity, metadata)
-- styles is an array of styles like ["bold", "red"] or just one style as a string "green"
+- message is a string
+- severity is a string, and should match the log-level (IE: 'info' or 'warning')
+- the default severity level is 'info'
+- (optional) metadata is anything that can be stringified with `JSON.stringify`

+api.logger.log and api.logger[severity] also exist

 ## Utils